sreetama54/expense_traker_rxjs/README.md

-Coverting a basic expense application to function effeientinet through RxJx- Based on a concept of Raective programming.
+Coverting a basic expense application to function effeientinet through RxJx- Based on a concept of Reactive programming.